-Write a list of situations, events or things that trigger you.
-Once you've identified your triggers, work towards 'practicing the pause' before you react.
+Write a list of situations, emotions, events - any of the things that trigger you.
+Once you've identified your triggers, work towards 'practising the pause' before you react.
 You might not perfect this immediately, but keep trying.

 When you pause, try:

-Counting to 20, with a big deep breath between each number
+Counting to 10 or 20, with a big deep breath between each number

 The five senses exercise